2020PB/police-brutality/reports/Pennsylvania.md

 ### Police officer maces woman and kicks her in the head | May 31st

-The individual was sitting on the ground peacefully, yet the police maced her, and since she didn't move, they kicked her in the head.
+A woman was seen sitting on the ground at North Park Row and State Street.
+Officers approached and pepper-sprayed her, then kicked her in the head.

-tags: kick, less-lethal, mace, pepper-spray, spray
+tags: kick, less-lethal, mace, pepper-spray, spray, protester

 id: pa-erie-1

-geolocation:
+geolocation: 42.1299041,-80.0854743

 **Links**